Ready Set Plumb

 We’ve created a list of signs that your pipes could be leaking:

 Leaking is one of the first signs that you should look out for because leaks mean it’s time to replace your pipes.
 If pipes are leaking, then chances are the entire system needs to be replaced to prevent rusting and corrosion.
-A decrease in water pressure is an indication of leaks or some form of corrosion has happened inside the pipe and is blocking the water from getting through.
+A decrease in water pressure is an indication that leaks or some form of corrosion has happened inside the pipe and is blocking the water from getting through.
 This can be a very frustrating problem and is common in houses with steel or galvanised piping.

 How Repiping Can Improve Water Pressure